radius-project/blog/radblog/content/posts/2026/headlamp-plugin/index.md

 ## Why Headlamp?

 [Headlamp](https://headlamp.dev/) is an open-source Kubernetes web UI maintained under [Kubernetes SIGs](https://github.com/kubernetes-sigs/headlamp).
-It runs [in-cluster](https://headlamp.dev/docs/latest/installation/in-cluster) or as a [desktop app](https://headlamp.dev/docs/latest/installation/desktop), and — most importantly for this project — it has a [plugin system](https://headlamp.dev/docs/latest/development/plugins/) that lets you add custom pages, sidebar entries, and resource views without forking the project.
+It runs [in-cluster](https://headlamp.dev/docs/latest/installation/in-cluster) or as a [desktop app](https://headlamp.dev/docs/latest/installation/desktop), and, most importantly for this project, it has a [plugin system](https://headlamp.dev/docs/latest/development/plugins/) that lets you add custom pages, sidebar entries, and resource views without forking the project.
 For us at Millennium bcp, Headlamp is our de facto Kubernetes UI, so extending it with Radius views was a natural fit for the platform we're building.

 ## What the Plugin Does